Long-ranged spectral correlations in eigenstate phases: Measures of spectral correlations

 \subsection{The spectral form factor (SFF)}

 An important non-local spectral probe is the spectral form factor (SFF), which we denote as $K(\tau,N)$.
-The SFF and its connected version (CSFF) $K_c(\tau,N)$ are defined in terms of ensembles of $N$ eigenvalues $\{E_i\}$ as follows~\cite{Haake_QuantumChaosBook}
+SFF and its connected version (CSFF) $K_c(\tau,N)$ are defined in terms of ensembles of $N$ eigenvalues $\{E_i\}$ as follows~\cite{Haake_QuantumChaosBook}

 where $\langle \dots \rangle$ stands for average over ensembles.
 To reduce clutter, we will focus on the SFF [\cref{eq:SFF}] but comment on the CSFF [\cref{eq:SFFC}] when necessary.
-For a fixed number $N$ (which we will assume to be large throughout this paper), as $\tau$ is tuned, the SFF probes correlations in the spectrum on scales inversely proportional to $\tau$.
-It is useful to separate the behaviour of the SFF at various $\tau$ scales.
-Broadly, there are three $\tau$ regions separated by the so-called Thouless time $\tau_{T}\sim \frac{1}{\mu N}$ and Heisenberg time $\tau_H \sim \frac{1}{\mu}$ where $\mu$ is the mean level spacing \cite{Haake_QuantumChaosBook,PrakashPixleyKulkarni_MBL_SFF_2021_PhysRevResearch.3.L012019}:
+For a fixed number $N$ (which we assume to be large throughout this paper), as $\tau$ is tuned, the SFF probes the correlations in the spectrum on scales inversely proportional to $\tau$.
+It is useful to separate the behavior of the SFF on various $\tau$ scales.
+In general, there are three $\tau$ regions separated by the so-called Thouless time $\tau_{T}\sim \frac{1}{\mu N}$ and Heisenberg time $\tau_H \sim \frac{1}{\mu}$ where $\mu$ is the mean level spacing \cite{Haake_QuantumChaosBook,PrakashPixleyKulkarni_MBL_SFF_2021_PhysRevResearch.3.L012019}: